 That's the case once again.
-As of April 2018, the LG C8 is the best TV I've ever tested, beating the 2017and OLED TVs by a hair.
+As of April 2018, the LG C8 is the best TV I've ever tested, beating the 2017 Sony and LG OLED TVs by a hair.
 And it's a thin hair: The C8's main advantages are really minor, including slightly better screen uniformity and ephemeral new video processing options.

 Anybody who bought a 2017 OLED TV can rest assured that the newest version isn't significantly better (and has an uglier stand).
 For anybody who wants to save money by getting a 2017 OLED TV on closeout now, rather than waiting until this fall for the C8 to drop in price, consider this review a green light.
 (Note that Thanksgiving week has been the best time to buy LG's OLED TVs in recent years.)

-And for people who just want the best TV, regardless of price, it also pays to wait.costs more than the C8, but promises a brighter image and the best , that LG's arch-rival can muster.
+And for people who just want the best TV, regardless of price, it also pays to wait.
+Samsung's Q9 costs more than the C8, but promises a brighter image and the best quantum-dot, local dimming tech that LG's arch-rival can muster.
 It's the only 2018 LCD TV that I think may have a chance to equal an OLED.
 Meanwhile cheaper models such as the Vizio P-series Quantum could also make a play for videophiles who crave brightness -- or fear OLED burn-in.

 It's early in the game, but the LG C8 is still my favorite to win the 2018 picture quality championship.